yanting0928/test/README.md

 # test

-the test is for pyrhon study exercise
+the test is for python studying exercise